heennkkee/texteditor/README.md

 To initiate the editor call `initWYSIWYG()` with a standard javascript DOM selector as first parameter and an optional object of settings (listed **below**) as second parameter.

 To save to an external database, add an eventListener to the selected `div` (the one passed to the `init()` function) and listen for the event `save`.
-There is no data passed with the event, but it should be sufficient to decide how to save to an external database (maybe using an AJAX call?).
+To get the text contained in the element which sent the `save` event look for the property `text` in the event, `event.text`, and you'll find the text ready for you.

 ### Options